Saskatchewan Highway 7

-Saskatchewan Highway 7 is a major paved undivided provincial highway in the Canadian province of Saskatchewan, running from the Alberta border to Saskatoon.
-Highway 7 continues west into Alberta where it becomes Alberta Highway 9.

-Highway 7 is an important trade and travel route linking Saskatoon with several of its bedroom communities such as Delisle and Vanscoy, as well as larger centres farther afield such as Rosetown and Kindersley.
-Its primary use, however, is by travelers heading for Calgary, Alberta and the Canadian west coast.
+Saskatchewan Highway 7 is a major paved provincial highway in Saskatchewan, Canada, running from the border with Alberta east to the city of Saskatoon.
+It continues west into Alberta as Alberta Highway 9.
+Highway 7 is an important trade and travel route linking Saskatoon with several of its bedroom communities, such as Delisle and Vanscoy, as well as larger centres farther west, such as Rosetown and Kindersley.
+Its primary use, however, is by travellers heading for Calgary, Alberta, and the Canadian West Coast.
+Extensive oil exploration and development has been occurring in the region since 2010, primarily around Kindersley, from Brock to the Alberta border.
+Heavy traffic, agriculture, grain transport, and oilfield service, as well as oil and fuel transports, are common on this highway.